 -t = retain by time

 The -s and -t options cannot be used together.
-If neither is used, the default is -t all, which means to retain all versions.
+If neither is used, the default is -t all, which means to retain all versions (options -m and -x will still cause files to be removed).

 The -m and -x options can be used in combination with either -s or -t to further limit the files retained: